ABOUT THIS WORKSHOP:

 - Combine hand-made materials to create artworks on paper

 - Use printmaking on hand-made paper or to enhance ink drawing

-Students will learn to source natural elements for the fabrication of art materials, and will begin practicing with these materials for artmaking.
-They will be empowered with a unique set of skills and an exploratory mindset to benefit their own art making process.
-They will connect with ancient knowledge and wisdom that will enhance their appreciation of art history, develop a connection to local communities of the past, and support artistic creativity.
+Students will connect with traditional techniques and develop a unique set of skills that may enhance their appreciation of art history, develop a connection to local communities of the past, and support artistic creativity.

 *This program is supported by the Thompson Family Foundation youth scholarship program.
-All students must fill out a scholarship application form in order to complete registration.
+All youth students must fill out a scholarship application form in order to complete registration.
 New students are required to pay a one-time $15 registration fee.
 Applications and process may be viewed here.
-Please email completed applications to firstname.lastname@example.org and enter.
-“SCHOLARSHIP” in the subject line.
-You will need Adobe Acrobat Reader to fill in the form electronically.
-If you don’t already have it, download it for free here.
-Alternately, you may print it and return it by postal mail to:

 In an effort to maintain our non-toxic environment, the Woodstock School of Art does not permit the use of turpentine or mineral spirits in the painting studios.
 Learn more.